JONAH NEWTON

 The sculptures presented here were created from natural materials found at Aguamarina, La Zenia, Caba Roig beaches at Oriheula de Costa (Spain), and Le Bois-Plage-en-Ré beach, L'Île de Ré (France).
 What is interesting is that these creatures appear to have something 'prehistoric' to their design.
 Furthermore, one can imagine these animals inhabiting this sandy environment; feeding on the vegetation; and existing within their own domain, prior to the arrival of any human predators.

 The captured images of the sculptures have been displayed as part of the 'Birds, Bees and Butterflies' exhibition hosted by the Art With A Heart gallery, Altrincham, Cheshire.
-(To view a video showcase of this work (and photography by the artist Adam Bruderer) click on this link).
+(To view a video showcase of this work (and work by the photographer Adam Bruderer) click on this link).
 The images have also previously been sold as postcards at HOME Manchester, and at Open Studios, Altrincham.

 Nature - Nurture